tailwindlabs/prettier-plugin-tailwindcss/README.md

 ### Using regex patterns

-Like `tailwindAttributes` this function all supports regular expressions to match multiple function names.
+Like the `tailwindAttributes` option, the `tailwindFunctions` option also supports regular expressions to match multiple function names.
 Patterns should be enclosed in forward slashes.
 Note that JS regex literals are not supported with Prettier.

 ## Preserving whitespace